AndreiLesi/WebApp/README.md

         Requester: Jonas, Environment ID: 7, Test Path: Tests/TrueTest

-5) Shut down the application by running the following command in the same terminal:
+**6) Shut down the application by running the following command in the same terminal:**

     docker-compose down